 And by all means, unless users are certain of the sender and content, they should always follow best practices for thwarting phishing attacks: don’t open emails from people you don’t know or aren’t expecting communications from, don’t click on links in such emails, and don’t open any attachments.

 As always, the best offense is a good defense.
 Gurucul can help.
-Contact us for more information on our Unified Security and Risk Analytics platform.
+Contact us for more information on our Security Analytics and Operations Platform.